 Map G-1 illustrates the relationship of projects to the distribution of population in poverty, which is determined by household income and family size.
 U.S. Census calculates a person's poverty status by comparing a person's total family income in the last 12 months with the poverty threshold appropriate for that person's family size and composition.
 Poverty thresholds are determined by multiplying the 1982 poverty threshold (Poverty Thresholds in 1982, by Size of Family and Number of Related Children Under 18 Years Old (Dollars)) by the inflation factor.
-Also included, are the transit fixed routes with a 1⁄4 mile buffer.
-Inclusion of transit fixed routes and 2023 TIP projects allow the MPO to determine the potential for disproportionately high adverse impacts to this population.
+Inclusion of 2024 TIP projects allow the MPO to determine the potential for disproportionately high adverse impacts to this population.

-Map G-2 depicts 2020 households making less than \$25,000 (Low-income) for the area.
-In addition to the MPO boundaries, there are 2023 TIP projects and transit fixed routes with a 1⁄4 mile buffer.
-Inclusion of transit fixed routes and 2023 TIP projects allows the MPO to determine the potential for disproportionately high adverse impacts to individuals classified as in poverty or making less than \$25,000 per household.
+Map G-2 depicts the 2017-2021 average households making less than \$25,000 (Low-income) by census tract.
+In addition to the MPO boundaries, there are 2024 TIP projects.
+Inclusion of 2024 TIP projects allows the MPO to determine the potential for disproportionately high adverse impacts to individuals classified as in poverty or making less than \$25,000 per household.
 Further analysis of the TIP projects in relation to individuals classified as in poverty or making less than \$25,000 per household do not propose a disproportionately high adverse impact compared to the general population.